awslabs/aws-well-architected-labs/content/Cost/200_Labs/200_Cloud_Intelligence/Cost & Usage Report Dashboards/Dashboards/1a_cur_setup.md

 ### Option 1.
 Multi account deployment with CloudFormation (Suggested)
 {{%expand "Click here to continue with Cloud Formation Deployment" %}}

-If you have __one or several management (payer) accounts__ we recommend to install Dashboads in a dedicated AWS Account.
-In this case you will need to create Cost & Usage Reports to export data to S3 in each management (payer) account and then configure an S3 replication to the dedicated account.
+**Use case 1:** If you have __one or several management (payer) accounts__ we recommend to install Dashboards in a dedicated AWS Account.
+In this case you will need to create Cost & Usage Reports to export data to Amazon S3 bucket in each management (payer) account and then configure S3 bucket replication to the dedicated account.

 ![Images/multi-account/Architecture1.png](/Cost/200_Cloud_Intelligence/Images/multi-account/Architecture1.png?classes=lab_picture_small)

-If you have just one management (payer) account, a dedicated account for dashboards is still a recommended option.
+If you have only one management (payer) account, a dedicated account for dashboards is still a recommended option.

-Another use case is __multi linked account__ setup.
-When AWS Customer has a number of AWS Accounts but no access to management (payer) account.
-In this case it is possible to configure CUR in each account and set up a replication to one account that will be used for dashboards.
-Thus the replication architecture is similar to the schema with multi-payer described on the schema above.
+**Use case 2:** Deployment for __multiple linked accounts__ when you have multiple AWS linked-accounts but no access to management (payer) account.
+In this case it is possible to configure CUR in each account and set up S3 bucket replication to the destination account that will be used for dashboards.
+The replication architecture is similar to the multi-payer described on the diagram above.
 An only difference is that in this case a local CUR must be activated in the destination account.

-This section provide deep dive on automated way to aggregate the Cost and Usage Report data across multiple accounts.
+This section provides a deep dive on automated way to create and aggregate the Cost and Usage Reports data across multiple accounts.

-If you have multiple management(payer) accounts or if you just want to transfer CUR from management(payer) to a deducated account, you can follow these steps to configure CUR aggregation.
+If you have multiple management(payer) accounts or if you just want to transfer CUR from management(payer) to a dedicated account, you can follow these steps to configure CUR aggregation.
 Also you can add or delete account later.

-The same CloudFormation template must be installed in:
+In deployment instructions below we provide CloudFormation template which should be installed in:

-1. In one or more **Source Accounts**, where CFN will activate a new CUR, an S3 bucket and a replication rule.
+1. In the **Destination** or data collection account, where CloudFormation(CFN) template will create an S3 bucket for CUR aggregation.
-2. In the **Destination** or data collection account, where CFN will create an S3 bucket for CUR aggregation.
+2. In one or more **Source Accounts**, where CFN template will create a new CUR, an S3 bucket and a replication rule.

-If you use just one account, CFN also can be used to create a CUR, in this case please follow guidance for **Destination Account** and choose to activate local CUR.
+If you use just one account, CFN template also can be used to create a CUR, in this case please follow guidance for **Destination Account** and choose to activate local CUR.

-CFN will result to S3 bucket with following structure in the **Destination Account**
+CFN template will result to S3 bucket with following structure in the **Destination Account**

 ```html
 s3://<prefix>-<destination-accountid>-shared/